Vortex5Root/Muilt_API_Handler_Routes/README.md

 # Muilt_API_Handler_Routes

-- This Libs add Tables to Redis and Routes to Handler the same Tables
+- This lib allow you to manage multiple APIs, as well as routing logic for directing requests to the appropriate endpoints.

 ## install with Poetry

 ```bash